erwstout/ginger/readme.md

 `<div class="container container--justify-content-center">...</div>`

+You can also use these same naming conventions to add overrides to `.row`.
+Classes available for `.row` overrides are:

+- `.row--wrap`
+- `.row--direction-row`
+- `.row--justify-content-center`
+- `.row--justify-content-end`
+- `.row--justify-content-space-between`
+- `.row--justify-content-space-around`
+- `.row--align-items-start`
+- `.row--align-items-end`
+- `.row--align-items-baseline`
+- `.row--align-items-stretch`
+- `.row--align-content-center`
+- `.row--align-content-end`
+- `.row--align-content-space-between`
+- `.row--align-content-space-around`
+- `.row--align-content-stretch`

 ## Individual Flex-Basis Values ##
 If you'd like to have columns with custom `flex-basis` values, you totally can.
 This requires that you include `js/ginger.js` or `dist/ginger.min.js` in your project.
-A custom `flex-basis` setup would look something like this:
+A custom `flex-basis` setup would look something like this (Note this is not included in the quick setup version of Ginger):

 ```html
 <div class="container">
   <div class="row">